zzpzaf/external-values1-start/README.md

 -------

+The 2nd commit of the repo demonstrates how to use the external table names added in application.properties gile with @Value annotation used in repos in /Repositories project sub-folder.

-This repo can be used as a starting point for start working with externally defined values for properties and messages in [Spring Boot](https://spring.io/).
+values for properties and messages in [Spring Boot](https://spring.io/).

-#### Clone this Repo
+#### Clone the starting repo

 Use the url of this [repo](https://github.com/zzpzaf/external-values1-start.git): [https://github.com/zzpzaf/external-values1-start.git](https://github.com/zzpzaf/external-values1-start.git) to clone it. e.g.: